tldr-pages/tldr/pages/linux/create_ap.md

 # create_ap

 > Create an AP (Access Point) at any channel.
-> For installation instructions refer  [official documentation](https://github.com/oblique/create_ap)
+> For installation instructions refer  [official documentation](https://github.com/oblique/create_ap).

 - No passphrase (open network):

 `create_ap wlan0 eth0 MyAccessPoint`

-- For an example, I have internet access on my eth0 network, and my wireless interface is wlan0, I want the name of my network to be “ubuntuGuide” and the password as “12345678” so,
+- For an example, I have internet access on my eth0 network, and my wireless interface is wlan0, I want the name of my network to be “ubuntuGuide” and the password as “12345678” so:

 `create_ap eth0 wlan0 ubuntuGuide 12345678`